AutoPas/AutoPas/README.md

    ```
    This call will potentially trigger an update of the container inside of AutoPas.
 The update will be performed if either

     a.
-Enough samples are collected for the current configuration OR
+The AutoTuner collected enough samples for the current configuration and will move to the next one OR

     b.
-The rebuild frequeny is reached.
+The rebuild frequency of the container is reached.

-   If the update is performed, the returned bool `updated` is `true` and the returned vector `invalidParticles` consists of the particles that are leaving this container.
-These are particles which were previously owned by this AutoPas container, but have left the boundary of this container, i.e., their current position resides outside of the container.
+   If the update is performed, the returned bool `updated` is `true`.
+The returned vector `invalidParticles` consists of the particles that are not anymore within the boundaries of this container and hence are deleted from it.
+These are particles that were previously owned by this AutoPas container but have left the boundary of this container, i.e., their current position resides outside of the container.

    If the update is not performed, `updated` will be false and the returned vector `invalidParticles` will be empty.
    An update is sometimes skipped to ensure that containers do not change and to enable the best possible performance for containers that use neighbor lists.

 2. Handling the leaving particles
    * This step can be skipped if `updated` was false.
-If you use multiple MPI instances, you have to ensure that all instances rebuild at the same time steps.
-This is guaranteed, if the sampling frequency is the same as (or a multiple of) the rebuild frequency.
+If you use multiple MPI instances, you have to ensure that all instances rebuild during the same time step.
+This is guaranteed if the sampling frequency is the same as (or a multiple of) the rebuild frequency.

    * Apply boundary conditions on them